kediaharshit/SecureMail/README.md

 2. usernames.txt : file containing 11 distinct usernames for which can be used to test the program, new names can be added.
 3. README : has instrutions and sample cases to run.
 4. COMMENTS.txt : feedback and experience of the project.
+5. typescripts: folder containing 3 session records, each corresponding to CONF, AUIN, COAI, of commands shown below.
 ###### Instructions:
 1. Used library cryptography, https://pypi.org/project/cryptography
 2. Use the format from the problem statement, can change _sender, receiver_ names for testing.
 Can also change _inputfile, outputfile_ as reuqired.
 Finally, we can also select the DigestAlgo among one of "sha512, sha3-512", and EncryptionAlgo among one of "des_ede3-cbc, aes-256-cbc".